Appearance

 - Trailing stops follow price action server-side, independent of TTMT uptime.

-- TP redistribution compresses targets when deeper layers fill, reducing risk during heavy retracements.
+- TP redistribution shifts and compresses targets when deeper layers fill, reducing risk during heavy retracements.

 - Conflict prevention ensures modifications are processed one at a time so nothing gets corrupted.